scalefactory/aws-assume-role/README.md

 credentials in environments.
 It stores the fetched credentials in Gnome Keyring or OSX Keychain so they are not readable from disk.

+## Install

+`gem install aws-assume-role`

+### Platform notes

+Gnome Keyring uses the [GirFFI](https://github.com/mvz/gir_ffi) bindings, which requires the introspection bindings to be installed (as well as gnome-keyring).
+`apt-get install gnome-keyring libgirepository1.0-dev` for Debian/Ubuntu.

 ## Config file

 Create a config file, the default is `~/.aws/assume.yaml`